 Practical help and financial aid are the most common forms of charity we can extend to those in need.
 This form of tzedakah is more than giving a gift out of kindness; biblically it is seen as a basic duty one to another.
 Often gifts of the heart, although intangible physically, are more difficult to give and yet can be far more valuable.

-In the light of the Days of Awe, Yeshua taught us to pray, “Father, forgive us our trespasses as we forgive those who have trespassed against us”.
 The greatest gift we can give to those who in some way have wronged us and caused us pain is forgiveness.
 A kind word, an understanding smile, a note of encouragement, forgiveness of a hurt – these have no measurable worth and yet can make a world of difference in a person’s life.

 “It is the act of forgiveness that opens up the only possible way to think creatively about the future at all.”